nishchay7pixels/nishchay7pixels/README.md

 ### Hi Folks! 👋

 I am Nishchay Verma, a software developer that is currently working in Infosys, Pune - India as an Associate Consultant.
-Previously I worked in NTTData as a Software Developer Senior Associate.
+Previously I have worked in NTTData as a Software Developer Senior Associate.

 I'm a also a self-proclaimed Poet, a budding youtuber, Graphic Designer and Oracle Certified Associate( Java SE 8 Programmer - 1Z0-808).
 I have hands-on experience in Angular, Java, Python and Image-Processing.
+I have understanding of DevOps Practices and Amazon Elastic Compute Cloud.

 <h3>Things I code with</h3>
 <p>